 I've actually given this a lot of thought because I like a colorful room.
-I love hanging quote signs and posters relating to the novels we read.
+I love hanging memes, quote signs, and posters relating to the novels we read.
 And an English classroom wouldn't be complete without books!
 These things count as decoration, right?

 I think having a happy-looking room will brighten the students' moods.
 At least I hope it does.
 I've never done any formal research on the topic, but would love to see a study about this for secondary classrooms.

 So I'm going to share some of my classroom pictures that may not be as colorful or organized as my elementary teacher friends', but I love my classroom. :)

 I have almost an entire wall in my classroom lined with bookshelves.
 As my classroom library grew, the wonderful custodians in my building added the short oak bookcases--one-by-one each summer.
 Three years ago, our new counselor redecorated one of the rooms in her office and no longer needed the tall bookshelves, so our custodians--knowing how much I could use them--surprised me by adding them to my room.
 (Did I say already that I have THE best custodians!?)

 I also think plants make any room feel more warm and homey.

 Another simple tip is to add fresh flowers from your yard (or the neighbor's, if they don't mind!).
 Flowers make everyone feel special and students DO notice these little things.
 It's simple and it really does help with creating a more cheerful mood and adding a fresh scent.
 Just be aware of allergies--some flowers have pollen that may spark hayfever or other allergic reactions.